Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

                 unsigned int size = doc_sizes[doc];

+               // Non-blocking CPU-FPGA overlap using events
 		           // Check if we have enough flags from the FPGA device to process the next doc
 		           // If not, wait until the next sub-buffer is read back to the host
 		           // Update the number of available words and sub-buffer count (iter) needed += size;
                 if (needed > available) {
                         flagWait[iter].wait();